bleutzinn/grav-plugin-eprivacy/README.md

 `testing: true` This plugin is in it's early stages.
 Help from the Grav community is welcome and needed to improve it.
 For feature enhancement suggestions, questions, discussion, bug reports and Pull Requests (hint) please use the GitHub issues in this repository.

+## Demo

+A first demo is available at [https://festeto.net/grav-plugin-eprivacy-demo/](https://festeto.net/grav-plugin-eprivacy-demo/).

 ## Installation

 Installing the plugin can be done in three ways.